vitalics/blog/src/content/blog/11-ajv-ts.md

 type Infered = Infer<typeof MyNumber>; // number
 ```

 Gotha!
-BTW `zod` works with same way.
+BTW `zod` works in the same way.
 I cannot find any other solution.

 ## Attempt 4.
 All Together